AuriRex/GTFO_TheArchive/TheArchive.Essentials/README.md

 ### Glass Liquid System Override

 Change the resolution of the system that renders the blood splatters and other liquids on your visor or disable it entirely.
-Disabling the system entirely prevents/"fixes" the so called "Void Bug" from happening, where sometimes a blob of darkness, the big black blob consumes your entire screen, making you unable to see anything for a few seconds up to minutes at a time.
+Disabling the system entirely prevents/"fixes" the so-called "Void Bug" from happening, where sometimes a blob of darkness, the big black blob consumes your entire screen, making you unable to see anything for a few seconds up to minutes at a time.

 <details>
 <summary>📷 Glass Liquid Override Quality Settings Overview:</summary>